MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-learn-about.md

 ### Custom sensitive information types

 If the pre-configured sensitive information types don't meet your needs, you can create your own custom sensitive information types that you fully define or you can copy one of the built-in ones and modify it.
-See, [Get started with custom sensitive information types](create-a-custom-sensitive-information-type.md#get-started-with-custom-sensitive-information-types) for more information.
+See, [Create a custom sensitive information type in Compliance center](create-a-custom-sensitive-information-type.md) for more information.

 ### Exact data match sensitive information types